wYaobiz/Star-Notary-Restful-Service/README.md

 Notarizing ownership of digital assets by building a Star Registry

 ## Project Overview
+Data stored on a blockchain can vary from digital assets (e.g. documents, media) to copyrights and patent ownership.
+These pieces of data need to be reliably secured, and we require a way to prove they exist — this is where signing and validation are key.
+In this project you will build a private blockchain notary service to validate and provide proof of existence for your favorite star in the universe.

 The goal is to allow users to notarize star ownership using their blockchain identity:

 | Feature | Description |